mdn/advanced-js-fundamentals-ck/tutorials/object-oriented-javascript/01-introduction-to-object-oriented-javascript.md

 var fido = new Dog();
 ```

-`fido` in the example above will be a new object—albeit, a very simple one.
+`fido` in the example above will be a new object — albeit, a very simple one.

-Let's add to our `Dog` constructor.
+Let's add to our `Dog()` constructor.

 ```js
 function Dog(name) {